EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ### Factors contributing to decrease the disclosure risk
 A microdata table often contains a subset of the whole population.
-This implies that the information of a specific respondent may not be included in the microdata table.<br /> Furthermore, the information specified in microdata tables released to the public is not always up-to-date (often at least one or two-year old).
+This implies that the information of a specific respondent may not be included in the microdata table.
+Furthermore, the information specified in microdata tables released to the public is not always up-to-date (often at least one or two-year old).
 Therefore, the values of the attributes of the corresponding respondents may have been changed in the meanwhile.
 Also, the age of the external sources of information used for linking may be different from the age of the information contained in the microdata table.<br />
 A microdata table and the external sources of information naturally contain **noise** that decreases the ability to link the information and can also contain data expressed in different forms thus decreasing the ability to link information.

 ----------------------------------------------------------------